danaevenhaim/testing-app/testFile.md

-ThiS is A tEsT filE
+THIS is A tEsT filE

 It HAS some lines